BobbieGoede/gezondheid/README.md

 ## Plugins

-Behaviour can be extanded with 3th party plugins like [gezonheid-hook](https://github.com/LiamEderzeel/gezondheid-hook) to add webhook support when healthchecks fail.
+Behaviour can be extended with 3rd party plugins like [gezondheid-hook](https://github.com/LiamEderzeel/gezondheid-hook) to add webhook support when health checks fail.

 ```yaml
 - name: test.test